wireapp/wire-docs/src/understand/federation/architecture.rst

 magnitude of 24 hours will reduce the amount of ovearhead for remote backends.

-On the other hand in the setup phase of a backend, or when a change of infra domain is required, a TTL value in the magnitude of an hour allows remote backends to recover more quickly from a change of infra domain.
+On the other hand in the setup phase of a backend, or when a change of infra domain is required, a TTL value in the magnitude of a few minutes allows remote backends to recover more quickly from a change of infra domain.

 .. _authorization: